We asked for your feedback on the natural environment. More than 2300 of you gave us your feedback, here is a summary of what you told us.

 “Lake Forsyth is the gateway to BP – so it's hard to give anything above Very Poor to BP waterways overall with Wairewa in such a bad state...
 In Chch there are some nice little streams that counter the poor state of the 2 main rivers.”

 29% of respondents have carried out conservation volunteer work in the past 12 months.

 The main type of voluntary work has been maintaining natural environments such as picking up rubbish and weeding, with 66% of those who had volunteered doing this.

 The most common individual action respondents carried out to improve the environment was living sustainably (89%).

 More than 90% of respondents recycle and have made their homes energy efficient (98% and 90% respectively).

 “I feel ChCh is so far behind other cities, for example Wellington has Zealandia and council/community-wide initiatives to trap pests and then Dunedin with Orokanui,… we really need to do better as a city.”

 “I would like to volunteer to plant but I am not sure when this happens or how to join”

-Protecting and maintaining the natural environment
+Protecting natural environment

 Respondents feel the responsibility for protecting and maintaining the environment in Christchurch and Banks Peninsula fell on all the groups and organisations listed, with between 86% and 92% of respondents each.